 They do this by working in the field with world-class experts and developing invaluable skills, relationships and leadership qualities that can influence their career pathways.

-Further information about the 2020 programmes are oulined below.
+Further information about the 2023/24 programmes are outlined below.

 BLAKE NIWA Ambassador – Climate/Atmosphere, Wellington/Lauder